 9. Please practice physical distancing by remaining 2 metres from others.
 Entrance to the facility will only be through the main lobby doors, with lining up outside of the building.
 Building doors may be marked either “ENTRANCE ONLY” or “EXIT ONLY” for one-way flow to make it easier to ensure physical distancing.
 Once inside, you will be directed to sanitize your hands, and a host greet you at the registration table.

 10. Please practice physical distancing by remaining 2 metre from others, and follow the marked locations in the building.
-Volunteers and staff will be on hand to ask any questions and able to help.
+Volunteers and staff will be on hand to answer any questions and able to help.
 Building doors may be marked either “ENTRANCE ONLY” or “EXIT ONLY” for one-way flow to make it easier to ensure physical distancing.

 You will then be seated by an usher in a manner that maintains physical distancing.
 After the service, the ushers will direct you to the exits or child pickup locations.

 11. Please don’t feel any pressure to attend church in person.
 Whether it’s because you or someone you love is at a higher risk of COVID-19 complications, or you just are not comfortable around larger groups of people, we want to encourage you to continue to engage online.
-The reality is that our whole church can’t attend each week because of the capacity constraints.

 12. To protect everyone, before you attend, you must complete the online AHS COVID-19 self-assessment, and if told to self-isolate, you may not attend.